qtile/qtile/docs/manual/install/index.rst

   Alternatively, you can install trollius (see next point).
 - Python 2 and <=3.2 (and 3.3 without asyncio): You will need to install trollius_, which backports the asyncio module functionality to work without the infastructure introduced in PEP 3156.
-You can install this from PyPi:
+You can install this from PyPI:

   .. code-block:: bash